2017–2019 Belgian football fraud scandal

 In Belgian football, the Operation Zero investigation, known informally as Operation Clean Hands (Dutch: Operatie Propere Handen), was conducted by the examining magistrate of Limburg on behalf of the Belgian Federal Public Prosecutor's Office from 2017 to 2019.
-The investigation was concerned with organized crime, money laundering, and private corruption (bribery) in Belgian football, division 1A and Division 1B specifically.
+The investigation was concerned with organised crime, money laundering, and private corruption (bribery) in Belgian football, division 1A and Division 1B specifically.
 Starting in late 2017, the investigation rose to national prominence on October 10, 2018, when 44 house searches were carried out across Belgium and 14 more house searches internationally.
 29 suspects were arrested in Belgium, and four more abroad.
 Of the 29 arrested in Belgium, 20 were charged with one or more crimes.
 During the weeks following the raids, three additional suspects were arrested and criminally charged.

 Background

 Following the Ye affair in 2005, the Belgian Federal Police launched the Sports Fraud Cell, a department of the Central Office for the Repression of Corruption (OCRC).
 Jointly managed by the Federal Public Prosecutor and the OCRC, the main task of the department is to gather and corroborate intelligence concerning sports fraud, corruption and match-fixing.
 If deemed necessary, an investigation is launched by the federal police.
 In early 2017, the Sports Fraud Cell received a report from the Belgian Financial Intelligence Unit concerning suspicious activity through tens of bank accounts in bank office in Genk.
 As these transactions were connected to the Belgian First Division A, the Sports Fraud Cell launched an investigation.
 In late 2017, the report of the investigation was passed to the federal police and the Federal Public Prosecutor.